Simeon199/KanMind/README.md

 `python manage.py runserver`

+## Creating a Superuser

+To access admin features or perform administrative tasks, create a superuser account:

+1. Run `python manage.py createsuperuser`
+2. Follow the prompts to enter a username, email, and password.
+3. Use the superuser credentials to log in via the Django admin panel at `http://127.0.0.1:8000/admin/` or for API authentication.

+This is useful for testing permissions, managing users, and accessing protected endpoints.

 ## API Testing with Postman

 A [Postman Collection](postman/KanMind.postman_collection.json) is included to help you test the API endpoints.